Katie Couric Tried the Pegan Diet—but Is It Healthy?

 Stewart believes that the pegan diet can be a "fantastic option.
 It brings to life the power food has in cultivating our health—I'm all for that!"

 That being said, this diet discourages or limits certain food groups like dairy, legumes and gluten-containing grains.
 For individuals that can tolerate these foods well, there's not a need to completely eliminate them from your diet.
 Also, because the diet is so restrictive, it may not be the best choice for those who are on a budget or cook for their families.
+Not to mention, there is very little scientific evidence that backs the restrictive diet as being safe and healthy.

-"The premise of the pegan diet is fantastic, however, if you tolerate dairy and gluten well, then feel free to enjoy some cheese, Greek yogurt or 100% whole wheat bread.
+"The premise of the pegan diet is fantastic, however, if you tolerate dairy and gluten well, then feel free to enjoy some cheese, Greek yogurt or 100% whole wheat products.
 Just remember as with any food, listening to your body and being aware of portion size is key.
 Remember, we are all unique and, therefore, your approach should be unique to you," Stewart adds.